 It can be overwhelming when you’re launching any new tool, campaign, or channel.
 This feeling of being overwhelmed comes from trying to measure everything to find that all-important ROI that your leaders want to see.
 But when you try to measure everything, you end up measuring nothing.
-That’s why we break up the rollout of theEMPLOYEEapp into three stages for our clients: Grow, Engage, and Activate.
+That’s why we break up the rollout of theEMPLOYEEapp into the three stages of launching a new tool: Grow, Engage, and Activate.
 By doing this, we make it easier to set the right objectives at each stage of your rollout and benchmark appropriately against them.
-So, let’s dive in and talk about each stage in detail.
+So, let’s dive in and talk about our software rollout best practices in more detail.

 “Grow” is all about driving adoption.
 Before you can worry about engaging employees and getting them to take action, you have to get people onto the platform in the first place.
 And once you do, that’s where you can start measuring some of the data points in the Engage Phase to see what content and strategies are successful.